yearn/yearn-devdocs/docs/developers/smart-contracts/V3/Periphery/RoleManager.md

 Update a `_vault`s debt allocator.

-_This will deploy a new allocator using the current allocator factory set._
+*This will use the default Debt Allocator currently set.*

 ```solidity
 function updateDebtAllocator(address _vault) external virtual returns (address _newDebtAllocator);